Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/push_notification_troubleshooting.md

    2. Verify that user has opted in to receive push notifications and verify this in Project Griffon.
    For more information, see [Ensure user opt-in for push in Adobe Analytics](https://aep-sdks.gitbook.io/docs/resources/troubleshooting-guides/troubleshooting-push#ensure-user-opt-in-for-push-in-adobe-analytics).
    3. Verify this step in Project Griffon.
    For more information, see [Set up Project Griffon](https://aep-sdks.gitbook.io/docs/beta/project-griffon/set-up-project-griffon) and [Use Project Griffon](https://aep-sdks.gitbook.io/docs/beta/project-griffon/using-project-griffon).
    4. Generate a push token for app using FireBase Instance Id class.
    5. Set the push token to the Expereince Platform SDK by calling Set [Push Identifier](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference#set-up-push-messaging).
    6. Verify that push token has successfully synced with Identity service in Griffon.
    For more information, see [Verify push token sync with the Experience Cloud Identity service](https://aep-sdks.gitbook.io/docs/resources/troubleshooting-guides/troubleshooting-push#verify-push-token-sync-with-the-experience-cloud-identity-service).
    7. To verify that the user id is correctly set in Project Griffon, see [Confirm that the user ID is correctly set](https://aep-sdks.gitbook.io/docs/resources/troubleshooting-guides/troubleshooting-push#confirm-that-the-user-id-is-correctly-set).
-   8. Verify that app’s push token is in the Campaign instance that was mapped with the correct Experience cloud id(mid) by clicking Campaign -> Administrator -> Channels -> Mobile App (AEP SDK).
+   8. Verify that app’s push token is in the Campaign instance that was mapped with the correct Experience cloud id(mid) by clicking _Adobe Campaign -> Administrator -> Channels -> Mobile App (AEP SDK)_.
    9. Launch your app and, under the mobile application subscribers, review the list of all Subscribers of app.
    10. Verify the Experience Cloud ID and Registration Token for the user is displayed.